website is dedicated to publicizing and promoting my music,

 for more detailed information.

-page are articles I've written about Chicano musical artists,
+page are articles I've written about Chicano and East L.A.

-most based on interviews with the artists.
-Artists I've
+musical artists, most based on interviews with the artists.
+East L.A.

 Moreno, Lalo Guerrero,